surenkov/django-pydantic-field/README.md

 # Django + Pydantic = 🖤

-Django JSONField with Pydantic models as a Schema
+Django JSONField with Pydantic models as a Schema.

 **Now supports both Pydantic v1 and v2!** [Please join the discussion](https://github.com/surenkov/django-pydantic-field/discussions/36) if you have any thoughts or suggestions!